josephluck/machi/README.md

 The second argument to Machi is an object of condition functions that are referred to by Entries and Forks using keys (these are type safe if you're using TypeScript!).
 Condition functions are predicates that are provided the current data context (passed in during execution) and are expected to return a boolean.

-Machi also supports in-line condition predicates which can be useful for conditions that are not shared between states:
+Machi also supports in-line condition predicates against entries and forks which can be useful for conditions that are not shared between states:

 ```typescript
 type Context = {